elinasasa/wotech/lesson_15&16&17_two dimential arrays.md

 # LESSON 16

-Reference type vs value type.
+Reference type vs value type
-???

 one is written: array = changeArray(array)
 other one : changeArray(array)